Woodward (WWD)

 Woodward Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Woodward’s ROIC has increased.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Fortunately, Woodward’s has increased over the last few years.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment